 You can replace the sentence above with your own and

 You can also increase or decrease the distance you peer into sentence space from your initial location; as you increase it, the results get more diverse.
 Adjust this slider, then use the button again:

 If you drag the slider fully to the left and look around, the results will all be identical, showing you the autoencoder’s best attempt at capturing your original sentence.
 Its reproduction is sometimes perfect; for example, try “The ship landed on the runway.”
-Don’t forget the period—it matters!
+Don’t forget the period —

 More often, the autoencoder returns something that seems… a bit… blurred?
 The effect gets stronger as your style and subject matter diverge from the autoencoder’s original dataset of sentences from science fiction.
 What you’re seeing is the transition from the richness of arbitrary text to the regularity of this particular sentence space.
-It’s very expressive—there are a lot of sentences in here to explore—but not infinitely so.
+It’s very expressive —

 After I’d gotten this up and running, I felt something similar to what I remembered from an earlier machine learning project: a sense of, well, I did it… now what?

 That feeling is an important waystation.
 Sentence gradients are weird; maybe nothing more than linguistic baubles.
 But I believe there’s something undeniably deep and provocative about this space packed full of language.
 Drawing gradients and exploring neighborhoods are just two ways of moving through it.
 How else might you travel?